DiFFreight Blog Customs Accreditation: What Ukrainian Entrepreneurs Need to Know

 Customs accreditation is the process of registering physical and legal entities of entrepreneurs.
 According to the Customs Code of Ukraine, all persons dealing with goods must undergo a customs registration procedure with the assignment of a unique identification number.
 This registration number is assigned once and is valid for operations throughout the country.

 By registering with customs and obtaining accreditation, a company or individual can conduct foreign economic operations: conclude contracts, import, and export products.
+Also, read how to obtain permits yourself.

 Procedure for Customs Accreditation